Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

-\textbf{Finer grained decomposition can help improve performance}.
-Our fine-grained decomposition can provide more examples for each class of questions resulting in increased single-hop QA performance and as a result increased performance on CommaQA.

-\textbf{\acro also generalizes to new compositions.} Compositional generalization split of CommaQA uses the same relations as the training set but with new compositions.
-While CoT has a drop in score, both decomposition-based approaches even have slightly better scores (the subset of relations used in Comp.
-Gen split are easier for our specialized QA models).
+We make three observations on CommaQA. \textbf{\acro is more accurate than \COT} irrespective of the granularity of decomposition or the evaluation split. \textbf{Finer grained decomposition can help improve task performance} by providing more examples for each class of questions, which in turn increases single-hop QA accuracy. \textbf{\acro generalizes to new compositions} such as the compositional generalization split of CommaQA, which tests models on unseen compositions of relations observed in the training set.
+While CoT has a drop in score, both decomposition-based approaches actually get a small bump (the subset of relations used in this split are easier for our QA models).